Not yet a Member?

 Meanwhile, at the state and local levels, a movement to “ban the box”—that is, to refrain from asking job seekers to check a box on an employment application if they have a criminal history—has caught fire.
 At least 24 states and 150 cities and counties have passed laws that require companies to wait to ask about a job seeker’s criminal background until after he or she has been found to have met the initial qualifications for a position.

 When HR professionals do ask applicants about their criminal histories, they must be careful not to seek too much information or to improperly use what they learn.
-The FCRA permits consumer reporting agencies to report on convictions for only up to seven years.
+The FCRA generally permits consumer reporting agencies to report on adverse items relating to crimes other than convictions of crimes for only up to seven years.
+Nonconviction adverse information is limited to seven years; there is no time limit on conviction data.

 Additionally, many states have legislation with specific restrictions on the types of inquiries employers are allowed to make.
 These states include California, Colorado, Kansas, Maryland, Massachusetts, Montana, Nevada, New Hampshire, New Mexico, New York and Washington.